sally358/dpfe/README.md

 * Imagine that the "blockers" tab does not exist
 * DO NOT start exporting drills until the previous drills were exported and the download started.
 IT WILL BREAK YOUR SOLVER AND YOU WILL HAVE TO RESTART IT TO EXPORT NEW DRILLS.
 * If you are going to use ICM features please read important notes and PLEASE don't live empty lines, I'm too lazy to add empty lines checks today
 * DO NOT trust the "ICM mode can significantly slow down the solver, and it gets exponentially worse the more payout steps you input.
 Consider using lesser payout steps".
 This warning is a LIE.
+I added caching.
 Make payout structure as big as you want.
-The higher exploitability part is true tho.
+(The higher exploitability part is true tho)

 # Gem Gemson (PRO) announcement: